jverzani/SymPyCore.jl/docs/src/Tutorial/solvers.md

 !!! tip "Julia differences"

-    Again, we use tuples, not vectors
+    Again, we use tuples, not vectors, to pass in the variables

 ```@repl Julia
 nonlinsolve((x^2 + 1, y^2 + 1), (x, y))